ndry/ts-jspm-template/README.md

 npm start
 ```

-## Add new dependencies
+## Add new dependency

-1. Use `package.json#jspm.dependencies` to add new dependencies which should be imported in a browser
+1. Use `package.json#jspm.dependencies` to add new dependency which should be imported in a browser
 1. Run `jspm i`
 1. Manually add types path into `tsconfig.json#compilerOptions.paths`
 1. Manually add bundle path into `initConfig.import` in `public/index.html`